Central Registration

 Kindergarten Registration

-Kindergarten registration for the 2024-2025 school year has started!
-Children turning five years old on or before December 1, 2019 are eligible for kindergarten.
-Registration appointments will be scheduled after the completion of the online form below.
+Kindergarten registration for the 2025-2026 school year has started!
+Children turning five years old on or before December 1, 2025 are eligible for kindergarten.

-To register your child for the 2024-2025 school year, an appointment can now be booked online
+To register your child for the 2025-2026 school year, an appointment can now be booked with:

 Below are the items necessary for kindergarten registration: